-Launching a new AdWords search campaign is an exhilarating process.
+Launching a new Google Ads search campaign is an exhilarating process.
 Excitement, anxiety, fear, and hope are emotions that come to mind when I’m about to click the Enable button on a new campaign.

-If you’re just starting your journey, then fear may be dominating your thoughts, so in this article, my goal is to put you at ease.
-The steps I’m about to go through will ensure you’re depositing more money into your own bank account, rather than just funding Google’s empire.
+If you are just getting started, you might be afraid of messing it up.
+I get it.
+The steps I’ll walk you through will ensure you’re depositing more money into your own bank account, rather than just funding Google’s empire.

 So let’s get down to it.
-Tie on your AdWords apron, grab a pen to write down the key ingredients, and follow along as I walk you through the process to create a profitable Google AdWords campaign from scratch.
+Tie on your AdWords apron, grab a pen to write down the key steps of a successful Google Ads Campaign, and follow along as I walk you through how to create a profitable Google AdWords campaign from scratch.

-The tool to use is the Google AdWords Keyword Suggestion Tool (https://adwords.google.com/select/KeywordToolExternal).
-The keyword tool acts much like a thesaurus.
-You enter in phrases you think your prospects are searching, and Google tells you other similar, relevant phrases.
-Google also will tell you how often people search these phrases, how competitive the keywords are in AdWords, and how much it’ll cost to advertise on each keyword.
+Ubersuggest will tell you how often people search these phrases, how competitive the keywords, and how much it’ll cost to advertise on each keyword.
 All of this information will help you determine which keywords you want to use in your first campaign.